hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/guide/index.md

 This section describes the three ways that HHDataList creates expanded records.

-## Copied Record Mode
+## Copy Mode

-By default, HHDataList copies field names and values from an API response record to an HHDataList expanded record without excluding or reordering any fields.
-The expanded record is a *Copied Record*.
-Each field is a *Copied Field*.
+In *Copy* mode, HHDataList copies field names and values from an API response record to an HHDataList expanded record without excluding or reordering any fields.
+The expanded record is called a *copied* record.
+Each field is called a *copied* field.

-## Managed Record Mode
+## Manage Mode

-If the options argument passed to the HHDataList constructor includes an `options.managedFieldDefinitions` array, then HHDataList copies (from the API response record to the HHDataList expanded record) only fields specified in the array.
+In *Manage* mode, HHDataList copies (from the API response record to the HHDataList expanded record) only fields specified in the `options.fieldDefinitions.manage` array.
+HHDataList also orders the copied fields according to the order of the fields in the array.
+HHDataList does not, however, merge fields, alias field names, nor transform field values.
+The expanded record is called a *managed* record.
+Each field is called a *managed* field.

-## Transformed Record Mode
+## Transform Mode

+In *Transform* mode, HHDataList copies (from the API response record to the HHDataList expanded record) only fields specified in the `options.fieldDefinitions.transform` array.
+HHDataList also orders the copied fields according to the order of the fields in the array.
+HHDataList may also merge fields, alias field names, and/or transform field values.
+The expanded record is called a *transformed* record.
+Each field is called a *transformed* field.

 # Record Fields